What is a centrifuge?

 2. Hematocrit Measurement

-Hematocrit measurement involves centrifuging tubes of whole blood to separate blood cells from plasma.
 Hematocrit centrifuges are specifically designed for this process.
-They offer precise control and quick processing, making them standard equipment in clinical laboratories.
+They offer precise control and quick processing, making them standard equipment in clinical laboratories meeting CLIA requirements[5].

 3. Pelletization

-Microcentrifuges, mini centrifuges, benchtop centrifuges, and high-speed centrifuges all perform pelletization well, depending on the sample size.
-This process supports DNA extraction, protein purification, and cell harvesting.
+Microcentrifuges, mini centrifuges, benchtop centrifuges and high-speed centrifuges all perform pelletization well, depending on the sample size.
+This process supports DNA extraction, protein purification and cell harvesting:

 Learn About The Other Equipment Your Laboratory Might Need |